 In Europe, dragonflies often end up associated with the devil or black magic.
 Some of these negative associations do appear in American folklore, implying people took the beliefs with them when they emigrated to the New World.
 But the equal number of positive tales about dragonflies in America suggest an ability for people to create their own myths and beliefs.

 In England, they’re often known as the “Devil’s darning needle” and “Horse stinger”.
-Meanwhile in Wales, people called them gwas-y-neidr, or “adder’s servant”.
+Meanwhile in South Wales, people called them gwas-y-neidr, or “adder’s servant” (Rowland 1929).
 I found two separate folk beliefs relating to dragonflies and snakes.
 In one, people spotted dragonflies sitting on the heads of snakes, as if they’d charmed the snakes into a trance.
 In the other, dragonflies follow snakes and stitch them up when they get injured.

 One tiny bright spot of positivity in English folklore is that it was considered bad luck to kill a blue dragonfly.
 Which was difficult because it was also supposed to be good luck putting the wings of a blue dragonfly in a religious book like a missal.